Betiiy/alx-system_engineering-devops/README.md

-shell permission task 0
+shell permission task 2
-a script that switches the current user to the user betty
+a script that prints all the groups the current user is part of